 Your Employer: Qualification Training, Related Safety Training,...

-Not all Presentations, lectures, training, webinars or seminars are equal; therefore, Continuing Education Certificates will be categorized as Approved (Accredited by National) and Non-Approved (Non-Accredited by National).
-Non-Approved Continuing Educational Hours will be accept from Non-Approved including your employer.
-The difference is Non-Approved will have an extra-hour of instruction or contact hours to make-up for short falls.
-Therefore, they are divided in two (2) groups:
+Not all Presentations, lectures, training, webinars or seminars are equal; therefore, Continuing Education Certificates will be categorized as Approved (Accredited by National) or Non-Approved (Non-Accredited by National).
+Non-Approved Continuing Educational Hours will be accepted including your employers training.
+They are divided in two (2) groups:

 Non-Accredited Continuing Education, or